kubernetes/kops/docs/run_in_existing_vpc.md

 When launching into a shared VPC, kOps will reuse the VPC and Internet Gateway.
 If you are not using an Internet Gateway or NAT Gateway you can tell kOps to ignore egress.
 By default, kOps creates a new subnet per zone and a new route table, but you can instead use a shared subnet (see [below](#shared-subnets)).

-1. Use `kops create cluster` with the `--vpc` argument for your existing VPC:
+1. Use `kops create cluster` with the `--network-id` argument for your existing VPC:

   ```shell
   export KOPS_STATE_STORE=s3://<somes3bucket>